T-Mobile US Inc. (TMUS) Just Got Our Attention

 Raymond James gave a rating of “Strong Buy” to TMUS, setting the target price at $158 in the report published on November 03rd of the previous year.

-Volatility was left at 2.72%, however, over the last 30 days, the volatility rate increased by 4.31%, as shares sank -3.33% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.49% upper at present.
+Volatility was left at 3.09%, however, over the last 30 days, the volatility rate increased by 3.77%, as shares sank -8.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.97% lower at present.

 Insider Trading